gaurvism/Words/README.md

-# Words of the Month
+# Words of the Week

-Join us on the path to learn new words.
+Join us on the path to learn new word for each week of the year.

 [Style Guide](https://guides.github.com/features/mastering-markdown/)! :mag_right: